chaoscontrolmedia/whosthepresident/README.md

 # whosthepresident
-A short quiz asking who the President of the United States is
+A short quiz asking who the President of the United States is.